Daren Bates: St. Louis Rams

 Bates was signed by the St. Louis Rams as an undrafted free agent and made the final 53-man squad on September 1, 2013.
 He has been used primarily as a special teams player for the Rams providing a valuable contribution.
-On October 13, 2013 against the Houston Texans, Bates returned a fumbled kickoff return for a touchdown to score the first touchdown of his career.
+On October 13, against the Houston Texans, Bates returned a fumbled kickoff return for a touchdown to score the first touchdown of his career.

 In a December 21, 2014 game against the New York Giants, Bates leaped over the Giants' long snapper during a field goal attempt and blocked the kick, which was recovered by Will Herring for the Rams.

 On September 11, 2015, Bates was named one of the five captains for the 2015 season for the Rams, the first time in his career.

-Bates registered back-to-back seasons (2014–2015) of double-digit special team's tackles.
+Bates registered back-to-back seasons (2014–2015) of double-digit special teams tackles.